ShauryaProgram/Perspective-Racing/README.md

 **Author:** ShauryaProgram
 **Repository:** [Perspective-Racing](https://github.com/ShauryaProgram/Perspective-Racing)

-For questions or collaboration requests, open an issue or contact the maintainer directly.
+For questions or collaboration requests, please open an issue or contact the maintainer directly through GitHub.
 ---